HactarCE/Nomic-Rules/README.md

 Any player may close a proposal if all active players have cast a vote on the proposal.

-The player that authored a proposal may elect to fail it at any time.
+The player that authored a proposal may elect to fail or delete it at any time.

 ### Passing and failing proposals